21 Intersections Road Safety Project, McLaren Vale

 - Teardrop-shaped islands

-- Rural Junction Active Warning Signage (RJAWS).
-An example of the RJAWS System can be viewed here.
+- Rural Junction Active Warning Signage (RJAWS)

-- Overshoot Signage
+- Enhanced Warning Signage

 Both the Department for Infrastructure and Transport (DIT) and the City of Onkaparinga have individual and shared responsibility for roads in the area, with the DIT responsible for roads such as Main and Aldinga Roads, while council is responsible for adjoining local roads.